Enneagram Elements

 It is thus natural to assume that the auxiliary function has the same attitude as the dominant function (according to Jung).
 For example, an introverted thinker whose auxiliary function is N would “use” Ti and Ni.
 We can guess that Jung never inquired about it and assumed it by default.
 He never said anything explicit about it.

 At some point, probably very early in their work, Briggs and Myers came to the assumption that the auxiliary function had the opposite attitude to the dominant function.
 It is very unclear if they justified it by quoting Jung.
-Most likely, they didn’t, but extrapolated things loosely related to it.
-In a way their reasoning could be summed up as “If compensation happens at the inferior level, it likely also shapes the auxiliary.”
+They extrapolated things loosely related to it.
+In a way their reasoning could be summed up as “if compensation happens at the inferior level, it likely also shapes the auxiliary.”

 They justified their choice by a personal idea.
 Paraphrasing it: “look at an introverted thinker.
 He cannot interact with the outer world using T (because T is introverted).
 What can you see about him?
 Not much of T. He must interact with another function and since the second in command is the auxiliary function, it must be it.
 If it is intuition, then this introverted thinker interacts with N, meaning he uses Ne”.